 Naturally, you should check the weather reports and the local news so that you know what to expect before leaving your hotel.

-List of Vaccines You Need When Visiting Sao Tome and Principe
+List of Vaccines You Need in Sao Tome and Principe

 Here is a list of the vaccines that are recommended for foreigners before entering Sao Tome and Principe: